rakkasjs/rakkas-realworld/readme.md

 Before running the API or end-to-end tests, you have to start a development or production server on `localhost:3000` with `NODE_ENV` environment variable set to `test`.

-`npm test` builds and starts a server and runs all three types of tests back to back.
+`pnpm test` builds and starts a server and runs all three types of tests back to back.
 If you're using a `.env` file, you should set it's HOST and PORT to `localhost:3000` before running the tests this way.

 Since most of the **Rakkas RealWorld** core consists of either dumb view code copied and pasted from the templates or straightforward calls to some library like `zod` or `prisma`, there are few **unit tests** at the moment.
 They are located next to the source modules they test.